buckstephenh/NikeDeck/README.md

 # Specification:

-Please create a RESTful microservice that implements a card shuffling algorithm, as defined below.
+RESTful microservice that implements a card shuffling algorithm, as defined below.
 DONE

-We’d like to see evidence of test-driven development with unit tests.
-IN PROCESSand as usual the tests are coming after the initial product, so I didn't design the tests first then create the product.
+Evidence of test-driven development with unit tests.
+IN PROCESS and as usual the tests are coming after the initial product, so I didn't design the tests first then create the product.
 But this will give me some time to think about how one might go about this and push back and/or create the specifications in the test before I proceed with the solution programming.
-Need to study Cucumber possibly.
-For now using Spring and junit.

-We’d prefer you use Gradle for the build, and Jetty to host, but these aren't requirements.
+Use Gradle for the build, and Jetty to host.
 DONE

 Use best practices of interfaces and generics for abstraction, preferably implementing a strategy pattern for deploy-time dependency injection of a shuffling algorithm.
-IN PROCESS
+PARTIAL Generics and abstraction done, working on deploy-time dependency that does not use reflection.

-Please document your decision making process with comments in the code, especially with regards to any scope reduction.
+Document decision making process with comments in the code, especially with regards to any scope reduction.
 DONE See above and below.

 Requirements: